 Once you arrive at the KLIA (Kuala Lumpur International Airport) you will exit through the arrivals gate and be confronted with many different ways to get into the city center.
 Unless you have already pre-arranged transport with your hotel you will have to figure it out on your own.

-By Taxi or Grab
+Get to Kuala Lumpur by Taxi or Grab

 There are a few taxi stands but they will most likely quote you an extremely high price.
 For us, they quoted us around 150 MYR ( $36 USD).
 If you can get connected to wifi at the airport and already have the GRAB app downloaded to your phone then I would suggest trying that.
 GRAB will be significantly cheaper than taking a taxi!

-1. Airport Express Train
+Get to Kuala Lumpur by Airport Express Train

 The first option would be the Airport Express Train.
 This is the fastest way to reach KLCC (Kuala Lumpur City Center) and costs 55 MYR ($13 USD) for a one way ticket or 100 MYR ($24 USD) for a round-trip ticket.
 The journey will take 30 minutes and you will arrive at the main station in KL.
 From here you can take an inexpensive taxi or metro to your final destination.